Makuṭa: Indonesia

 Indonesia, especially Sumatra, Java, and Bali has adopted the Hindu-Buddhist concept of kingship as early as the 4th century CE.
 Thus the term makuta is loaned into Kawi language or Old Javanese that subsequently become the ancestor of modern Javanese and Balinese languages.
 In Sumatra, the Old Malay term also adopted makuta and in turn render to mahkota in modern Malay and Indonesian languages.
 The typical classical Javanese Hindu-Buddhist jatamakuta is evident in numbers of statues and bas-reliefs of 9th century candis in Java, such as Mendut, Borobudur and Prambanan.
 The Javanese makuta model is more faithfully modeled after the classic Indian crown, which consists of jamang or siger diadem or tiara worn on the forehead encircling the head, while the hair is arranged in a high bun, decorated with a golden ring securing the hair bun, and several golden ornaments.

 The Javanese makuta crown is now used in traditional Wayang wong dance-drama performance.
 Balinese crown was also modeled after the crown of the Javanese style.
 The Makuta Binokasih Sanghyang Pake is the golden crown of classic Javanese makuta style, originally the crown of Sunda Kingdom and has become the regalia of Sumedang Larang kingdom.
 The royal crown of Kutai Kartanegara Sultanate was designed in the classical Javanese style, which resembles a king's crown in the Wayang wong (Wayang orang) performance in Java.

 Malaysia

 In Malaysia, the makuta crown is used in traditional Menora dance-drama, which is performed mainly in the northern states of Malaysia.
 The main Menora character, also known as the Menora, wore a makuta, a kind of high crown made of soft metal.
 In Malay, this kind of crown is called kecopong instead of the usual Malay word for crowns, mahkota.
 This makuta has 16 vertically rounded corners, with pom-poms, as well as pointed ears and decorative earrings.

 Myanmar

-In pre-colonial Burmese kingdoms, the magaik was one of the five articles of regalia used during coronation ceremonies.
+In pre-colonial Burmese kingdoms, the magaik was one of the five articles of palatial regalia used during coronation ceremonies.
 The magaik also crowns prominent images of the Buddha.
 The magaik form of the hti, an umbrella that crowns Burmese pagodas, has nine tiers.
 In modern-day Myanmar, the magaik is worn by dancers when performing classical forms of Burmese dance.